diku-dk/cmis-online/docs/about.md

 ---

 This is the course homepage for the MSc course
-<a href="https://kurser.ku.dk/course/ndak12006u">Computational Methods in Simulation</a>
-given at the Department of Computer Science (DIKU) at the University of Copenhagen (UCPH).
+<a href="https://kurser.ku.dk/course/ndak12006u">Computational Methods in Simulation</a> given at the Department of Computer Science (DIKU) at the University of Copenhagen (UCPH).
+The course was prepared by Professor Kenny Erleben, Associate Professor Melanie Ganz and Associate Professor Francois Lauze.
+The course structure is 8 weeks with one and a half days of interactive lectures per week and includes 4 hand-ins.

+Check out:

 * Overview of [topics]({{ '/topics' | relative_url }}) that we cover in this course
 * Information about how to run our [Jupyter Notebooks]({{ '/notebooks' | relative_url }})
 * All the [slides]({{ '/slides' | relative_url }}) used in this course

-This is a course prepared by Professor Kenny Erleben, Associate Professor Melanie Ganz and Associate Professor Francois Lauze.
-The course structure is 8 weeks with one and a half days of interactive lectures per week and includes 4 hand-ins.
+* [Exercises]({{ '/exercises' | relative_url }}) for each week will support you in getting hands on experience with the material.

 <h2>For teachers:</h2>
-If you'd like to re-use our course material, please feel free to reach out!
+If you'd like to re-use our course material, please feel free to reach out to <a href="https://di.ku.dk/english/staff/?pure=en/persons/110537">Prof. Kenny Erleben</a>!

 <h2>For students:</h2>
+<h3>Online students</h3>
+Since this course is fully open, you are more than welcome to follow along.
+Unfortunately quizzes cannot be taken at this point, but they mostly check background knowledge.
+Exercises can be followed along using the provided Jupyter notebooks, but they will not be graded.

 <h3>Physical students</h3>
 Registered students at the University of Copenhagen can physically participate and receive ECTS credits for this course.
 Therefore, they will need to fill out quizzes and submit their exercise hand-ins through the University of Copenhagen system,
 <a href="https://absalon.ku.dk/courses/72771">Absalon</a>.
 See the [exercise page]({{ '/exercises' | relative_url }}) for more information.